Last updated on December 23rd, 2024 at 11:15 am

 Remember: Don’t overstuff your abstract with keywords.
 Focus on including natural-sounding, relevant terms that accurately reflect your research.

-Now that you understand the essential components of a powerful research paper abstract, let’s delve into some practical tips and tools to compose a captivating abstract:
+Now that you understand the essential components of a powerful research paper abstract, let’s examine some practical tips and tools to compose a captivating abstract:

 1. Keep it Objective and Concise: An abstract is not the place to express personal opinions or defend your research methodology.
 Focus on presenting the facts clearly and concisely.
-Most academic paper abstracts range between 150-300 words, depending on specific journal guidelines.
+Most academic paper abstracts range between 150 and 300 words, depending on specific journal guidelines.

 2. Write in the Past Tense: Since your research is already complete, use the past tense to describe your findings and methodology.